scottzach1/AVC-Robot-Code/README.md

     - having problems with our code, robot keeps moving around in circles when code is executed and run - FIXED
     - also found a problem that the right motor of the robot was turning the wheel backwards (left motor was going in the           right direction) - FIXED
     - settling with the DELL slider instead of the marble roller as not necessary and the DELL slider works perfectly fine
+    - IR sensors connected to both sides of the camera - still need to sttach last IR sensor on the front (below the camera?)

+Tuesday 22nd May
+- robot can successfully navigate its way through quadrant a and b - up till quadrant c
+- removing the DELL slider and replacing it with the marble roller as the DELL slider was not as smooth on the practice course   boards, it would stick to the board.

+ - CYBR171 assignment 2 due Friday 1st June
  - AVC progress report due Monday 21st May, 11.59pm

  Testing on Tuesday 29th May during our lab, 3pm - 5pm